UofT-HPRC/ECE1373_assignment2/README.md

 ``python nn_params/extractParams_imagenet.py``

+Make sure the value of total_batches (default 10) matches that in the test application.

 ## Running an Example

 We have provided an example with PCIe connecting to a convolution layer and an fc layer directly through PCIe.
 These modules are using only off-chip memory to communicate with the host. (is this the best way to do it?)
 We have verified functionality on both the conv and fc layer.
+Remember to add Vivado to the PATH, connect to the license server, and source ``sourceme.sh`` in the ECE1373_assignment2/ directory.

 ``make pr``